TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.4.1**
+- Fixed a bug where PropHunt buttons did not work for the Hunters after watching the intro cutscene.

 **Version 4.4.0**
 - Added a new gamemode, PropHunt.
 Players can disguise as objects on the map